BNaledi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 16-Display lines containing given pattern and n lines after them in named file in named directory.
 Task 17-Display all lines of named file in named directory that do not contain the given pattern.
-Task 18-Display all lines of named file in named directory starting with a letter,include all letter cases. task 19-Replace named characters with other named characters,respectively.
+Task 18-Display all lines of named file in named directory starting with a letter,include all letter cases.
+Task 19-Replace named characters with other named characters,respectively.
+Task 20-Remove all named letters from input.